-The first to distance himself from the FARC was Néstor Gregorio Vera Fernández, alias “Iván Mordisco,” commandant of the infamous “Armando Ríos.”
-In July 2016, this front informed the Negotiation Table in La Habana, Cuba of its decision to withdraw from the peace process, communicating the decision via a press release.
+The first to distance himself from the FARC was Néstor Gregorio Vera Fernández, alias “Iván Mordisco,” commander of the infamous 1st Front, or Armando Ríos Front In July 2016, the 1st Front informed negotiators of its decision to withdraw from the peace process and would not turn over its weapons via a press release.
 Additionally, it claimed that the unit would remain in place to combat the structural causes of the armed conflict.

 This turn of events had serious implications for the future of the process.
 After learning of Duarte’s departure, the Secretariat expelled four other commanders from its ranks that had also been opposed to the negotiations.
 Among those expelled were: Géner García Molina, alias “Jhon 40;” Luis Lizcano Guadrón, alias “Euclides Mora;” Miguel Díaz San Martín, “Julián Chollo,” and Ernesto Orjuela Tovar, alias “Giovanny Chuspas.”

-In comparison with the former FARC movement’s clear hierarchical structure, the dissident elements that make up the ex-FARC mafia operate more like a federation, in which different leaders coordinate actions according to their economic and commercial interests, rather than working as a hierarchical organization.
+The dissident elements that make up the ex-FARC mafia operate more like a federation, in which different leaders coordinate actions according to their economic and commercial interests, rather than working as a hierarchical organization.

-As key partners, Duarte and Mordisco are in charge of their respective fronts but maintain an alliance to control territory and the narcotrafficking routes that they have towards Venezuela and Brazil through the departments of Guaviare, Vaupés and Guainía.
+A clear example of this organization model is how the 1st and 7th Fronts, under the leadership of Iván Mordisco and Gentil Duarte, respectively, operated.
+Prior to Duarte’s death, he and Mordisco were in charge of their respective fronts, but maintain an alliance so as to control territory and the drug trafficking routes to Venezuela and Brazil that pass through the departments of Guaviare, Vaupés and Guainía.

-These departments are the scene of a wide portfolio of criminal activities, like coca crops, illegal mining, and drug trafficking, as well as export point for drugs destined for international markets, among them the border areas with Venezuela, Brazil and Ecuador.
+These departments are the scene of a wide portfolio of criminal activities, like coca crops, illegal mining, and drug trafficking, as well as an export point for drugs destined for international markets, among them the border areas with Venezuela, Brazil and Ecuador.